 Visas for Scholars

 to Research Abroad in Russia

 Your visa is the first and most important step in planning your trip.
-Which visa is right for you depends mostly upon how much time you will need in Russia.
-Research trips of up to 90 days are relatively easy to arrange; trips of 90 days or more are not as simple, but possible.
+Which visa is right for you depends mostly upon your purpose for traveling to Russia as well how much time you will need in Russia.

 To get the right visa for you, perform the following steps: